-The media center lets you view pictures, assign them to Contacts entries, or set them as your handset's wallpaper.
+The media center lets you view pictures, send them in MMS messages, assign them to Contacts entries, or set them as your handset's wallpaper.

 Viewing

 To view a picture, select it from the list of items in the media center.